abelsquidhead/MobileDevOpsWithMSStack/README.md

     <img src="media/2017-04-07_14-30-31.png" width="640"/>

     >**Talking Point**: When it comes time to deploy our app, we us Release Management inside of VSTS.
 Here we get to define our environments, and also how we want to deploy our apps into the environment.
-I use a pre-built HockeyApp task to deploy my app to my beta testers using HockeyApp.
+I use a HockeyApp task to deploy my app to my beta testers using HockeyApp.

 22. Click on Store environment